-I’ve had a few cortisone injections in my right ankle, the most recent was before a hiking trip I took in September of 2016.
-After telling the doctor about my hiking plans, a 75-mile, 8-day hike across the Sierra Mountains, we opted for the strongest dosage.
-Because I'm not a big fan of needles, I was convinced the injections were going to hurt…a lot.
+I’ve had a few cortisone injections in my right ankle.
+The most recent was before a hiking trip I took in September of 2016.
+After telling the doctor about my hiking plans, a 75-mile, eight-day hike across the Sierra Mountains, we opted for the strongest dosage.
+Because I am not a big fan of needles, I was convinced the injections were going to hurt… a lot.

 To my delight, I hardly felt the needle!

 Receiving the cortisone injection a few weeks before I left gave the medicine enough time to do its job and help with the inflammation.
 Without receiving the injection, completing the hike would have been impossible.
 While I was in good shape and had my Arizona brace to provide extra stability and take much of the strain off my ankle, the cortisone injection played a key role in helping me complete the hike.

 Hyaluronic acid (HA) is another popular injection to help treat arthritis.
 It’s also known as hyaluronan or viscosupplementation.